Build with AI

 Copy the content Copy the contents of the package’s

-AGENTS.mdinto one of the following in your repo:.github/instructions/ix.instructions.mdAGENTS.md.github/copilot-instructions.md
+AGENTS.mdinto one of the following files in your repo:.github/instructions/ix.instructions.mdAGENTS.md.github/copilot-instructions.md

 If you prefer manual copy, open the package’s AGENTS.md, then paste it into your chosen file and